SafeHome.org may receive compensation from some providers listed on this page. Learn More

 With a Vivint Business Security system, you have your choice of one or more smart security, smart energy, and/or smart automation controls.
-As we detailed in our full Vivint review, this brand is highly customizable, so its equipment and features are made to fit your office like a glove with as many or as few bells and whistles as you would like including surveillance cameras, smart door locks, motion detectors, and just about anything else.
+As we detailed in our full Vivint review, this brand is highly customizable, so its equipment and features are made to fit your office like a glove.
+You can add as many bells and whistles as you like, including Vivint indoor and outdoor cameras, Vivint smart locks, Vivint motion sensors, and lots more.

 Vivint’s most basic package comes with 1-touchscreen panel, 3-window/door sensors, 1-motion detector, 1-keyfob, 1-sign, Vivint Live Communication, non-emergency and severe weather alerts, a mobile app, 24/7/365 monitoring, and more starting at just $53.99 per month.
 Then, you can add as many additional options and features as you want and need to meet your particular business security needs.

 ADT is one of the most trusted names in the security industry.
 ADT’s monitoring has remained both reliable and affordable, and its equipment is easy to use and well-made.
 Additionally, they offer security systems for small to medium-sized businesses and commercial security options for larger businesses.
 And, with ADT, you will receive a free business assessment that will show you exactly what vulnerabilities your business has so you can customize a system that covers those needs.

 ADT has some great business security features that might just tip the scale in their direction.
 They offer service guarantees, a variety of window and door sensors, a hold-up button, environmental controls for temperature and flood monitoring, as well as video surveillance cameras with local and cloud storage options.
 ADT for business also comes with a backup power system so your security system will still run even if you lose power.
 ADT monitored business security packages are the Basic for $27.99/mo. and the CellGuard for $45.99/mo.
 However, the Basic package is fairly limited, so unless you only need a bare-bones security system, you might want to opt for the CellGuard option for complete coverage.
 ADT’s business automation features are worth a look, too, as they enable lots of functions users are looking for in a home security system.
 Those features include climate controls, smart lights, and smart plugs.
 ADT also has smart locks, a keycard option, and two-way intercoms.
 Learn more insider tips in our full ADT security system review.

 Frontpoint security systems are trusted by business owners and homeowners alike.
 Aside from being one of the best security systems overall, Frontpoint sits at the top of its class for customer service and affordability, too.
 That’s important, especially when you have a problem and need reps who are capable of helping you quickly and effectively.
 In addition to being popular, Frontpoint also has advanced technology components with smart security and automation features that are highly customizable.

 Frontpoint’s top-quality security systems will help you protect your business, employees, and inventory from crime, loss, and other potential environmental disasters.
 It will also help protect you from staged accidents and fraudulent accusations, discrimination, and harassment lawsuits.
 Additionally, since the Frontpoint is wireless, it’s portable so it can be moved around as your business grows.
 That means you won’t have to invest in a whole new security system if you change locations.

-The Frontpoint surveillance cameras come with infrared technology and motion-activated video recordings.
+Frontpoint’s cameras come with infrared technology and motion-activated video recordings.
 And, some of them come with a pan and tilt feature as well.
 Additionally, you will have access to the companion mobile app so you can view the live video feed to check on your business and employees at any time.
 Want to learn more?
 Visit our full Frontpoint review.
 And, some of them come with a pan and tilt feature as well.
 Additionally, you will have access to the companion mobile app so you can view the live video feed to check on your business and employees at any time.

 A home office security system is just as important as an offsite office security system.
-A home office still houses expensive equipment and sensitive documents and information you don’t want getting into the wrong hands.
-Additionally, a home office security system will help protect you and your employees from becoming victims of a crime, not to mention it will help lower your insurance premiums as well.
-But overall, a home office security system won’t require as many advanced security features as a commercial office system because there area usually fewer people coming and going.
+A home office still houses expensive equipment and sensitive documents and information you don't want getting into the wrong hands.
+Additionally, setting up a security system in your office will help protect you and your employees from burglary and other property crimes.
+You might also qualify for a discount on your insurance premium.
+But overall, a home office security system won't require as many advanced security features as a commercial office system because there area usually fewer people coming and going.

-When choosing the best security system for your business or office, remember that many brands offer the same components as an offsite business security system does.
+When choosing the best security system for your business or office, remember that many brands offer the same components as the majority of home security systems.
 That would include window and door sensors, glass break sensors, yard signs, smart door locks, lights, and temperature controls, as well as professional monitoring if you opt for such a service.